csswizardry/csswizardry.github.com/_posts/2025-07-25-the-extensibility-api.md

 </figure>

-To this end, I’d be inclined to use `.mark()` less as a timestamp and more as a, well, marker—it can quickly bring your attention to the relevant part of your trace.
+To this end, I’d be inclined to use `.mark()` less as a timestamp and more as a, well, marker — it can quickly bring your attention to the relevant part of your trace.

 That’s your minimum viable `.mark()`.